 Spoons Cafe is a beautiful bamboo structure that serves lunches and dinner.
 I went with a friend for lunch and would recommend booking ahead.
 Spoons is a training facility for EGBOK students, allowing them to gain, “hands-on experience while providing guests with authentic Cambodian cuisine and hospitality.”

 The staff explained the purpose of the cafe and were happy to show me around the newly installed raised beds and herb gardens that had been planted up.
 The herbs were used in the drinks and the food.
-It was great to see this edible space as part of this cafe.
+It was lovely to see this edible space as part of this cafe.

-The drinks and the food were tasty and well presented and unfortunately we did not have enough appetite for a dessert!
+The drinks and the food were tasty and well presented, and unfortunately, we did not have enough appetite for a dessert!
 I would go back and eat there again.

 Spoons is located at 0142, Group 5, Pave Road, Wat Damnak Village, Siem Reap and is open Wednesday to Sunday, 11.30am to 10pm.

 I loved the motto that Haven has, “where helping tastes good.”
 The restaurant has seating available both inside and out.
 We opted to have dinner outside at the first evening sitting.
-They have two evening sessions for dinner so if you go for the early sitting they will let you know what time you need to free up the table.
+They have two evening sessions for dinner, so if you go for the early sitting, they will let you know what time you need to free up the table.
 There is plenty of time to eat and enjoy having a wander around the restaurant in the time available.
-I recommend taking the time to have a read about the social enterprise and the training Haven provides.
+I recommend taking the time to have a read about the social enterprise, and the training Haven provides.

 Haven is located at Chocolate Rd, Wat Damnak area and is open for lunch Monday to Saturday from 11.30am-2pm and for dinner Monday to Saturday from 5.30pm-9.30pm.

 Staying at these hotels and eating at these restaurants in Siem Reap was a real pleasure and something that I enjoyed.
 The staff at all of these establishments were happy to chat about the purpose of the hotel or restaurant.
-People were also happy to share personal stories.
+People were also glad to share personal stories.
 All told it was great to be able to stay in lovely hotels, eat lovely food and be supporting these experiences.